China–Niue relations

-China-Niuean relations are relations between China and Niue.
+China-Niuean relations are the bilateral relations between China and Niue.

+Background

 Niue has been self-governing in free association with New Zealand since 3 September 1974 when the people endorsed the Constitution in a plebiscite.
 Niue is fully responsible for its internal affairs.
 Niue's position concerning its external relations is less clear cut.
 Section 6 of the Niue Constitution Act provides that: